mobile app bar

 Phoenix Suns former guard Charles Barkley in attendance of the game against the Oklahoma City Thunder at Talking Stick Resort Arena.
 The Suns defeated the Thunder 118-111.

-One of those teams is the Dallas Mavericks, who were in the headlines a lot last year but for all the wrong reasons.
+The Dallas Mavericks, who were in the headlines a lot last year but for all the wrong reasons, are on a mission of redemption.
 Midseason, they traded away their franchise player, Luka Doncic, to the Lakers.
 Then, they lost Anthony Davis and Kyrie Irving to injuries.
-AD did come back, but it was enough.
-The Mavs would get bounced in the Play-In one year after making it to the NBA Finals.

-However, this offseason has been better for them.
 Davis is looking healthier, and the team selected Cooper Flagg as the No. 1 pick in the draft.
-Can Dallas be a dangerous threat in the West?
+Can Dallas be a serious threat in the West?
 Charles Barkley thinks so.
-The NBA legend claimed that the Mavs are the second-best team in their competitive conference, but only if they can remain healthy.

-“That Dallas Maverick team, they might be the second-best team in the West if they could ever get healthy,” stated Chuck during a call-in interview with The BetMGM Network.
+“That Dallas Maverick team, they might be the second-best team in the West if they could ever get healthy,” claimed Chuck during a call-in interview with The BetMGM Network.
 “Obviously, Kyrie is going to come back mid-season, but if AD can get healthy, and that boy Cooper Flagg, he’s the real deal.”

-Barkley always has some wild takes that seem outdated.
-This one is no different.
 The Mavs are a good team and have a tremendous prospect in Flagg.
-But to claim that they could be No. 2 in the West even without Kyrie, who needs another 6-9 months for his ACL tear to recover, is laughable.
+But to claim that they could be No. 2 in the West even without Kyrie, who needs another 6-9 months to recover fully from his ACL tear, is laughable.

-The Nuggets, Lakers, Rockets, Clippers, and Timberwolves have all grown stronger since last postseason.
+The Nuggets, Lakers, Rockets, Clippers, and the Timberwolves have all grown stronger since last postseason.
 Houston has Kevin Durant.
 The Clippers got back Chris Paul.
-The Lakers got themselves some defensive help with Ayton and Smart, and the Nuggets?
+The Lakers added some defensive help with Deandre Ayton and Marcus Smart.
+And the Nuggets?
 Well, they still have Nikola Jokic.
-Mavs are finishing in the 6th or 7th seed at best, and that’s if they survive a Play-In against the Warriors.

-It’s just funny to hear Barkley of all people stand up for the Mavericks after he tormented them last year.
-Shortly after the team traded Luka, they raised ticket prices.
-“The person who announced this week that y’all raising ticket prices got to be the dumbest person in history.
-You got to read the room, guys.
-It’s not the time,” he declared on the NBA on TNT.
-Credit to Chuck on that one.
+“The person who announced this week that y’all [are] raising ticket prices got to be the dumbest person in history.
+You [have] got to read the room, guys.
+It’s not the time,” Chuck declared on the NBA on TNT at the time.
+Credit to Chuck on that one, though.
 He cooked the Mavs, and they deserved it.

-Dallas has a strong fanbase, so they’ll be looking for something to cheer for this season.
-Chuck is hopefully seeing into the future.
-The problem is that even if he’s right, and the Mavs finish No. 2 in the West, they ain’t getting by the OKC Thunder.
+The problem is that even if Barkley is right, and the Mavs finish No. 2 in the West, they are unlikely to get by the OKC Thunder.
 The defending champs are currently favored to win it all again next year.
-Honestly, who’s gonna stop them?
+Honestly, who’s going to stop them?

 Post Edited By:Sameen Nawathe